The prospect of a new home is exciting. Packing up and moving your stuff – not so much.

 Taking time on the front end to organize will ensure a much better moving and unpacking experience.
 Here’s a week-by-week checklist for moving to help you manage your schedule:

 - Start a folder or binder.
 Keep everything related to your move in one place: packing lists, estimates, receipts, mortgage paperwork, etc.

 - Do an inventory.
 Go room by room estimating the cubic footage of your stuff to determine how many boxes you’ll need.
 Measure big furniture to figure out what goes where in the new home.

 - Purge what you can.
 Everything you take will cost money to move, so don’t cart the same unused stuff from attic to attic; be ruthless and get rid of it.
-Sell it on eBay or Krrb, or donate it, and take a tax deduction.
+Sell it on eBay, or donate it, and take a tax deduction.

 - Order new appliances.
 If your new home doesn’t come with a refrigerator or stove, or needs an upgrade, order now, so the appliances are delivered before you move in.